 - Explore rewarding academic connections between courses.

-CIPHER (Center for Innovative Practices Through Hip-Hop and Research)
+CIPHER (Center for Innovative Practices Through Hip-Hop Education and Research)

 Engineering & Tech Scholars

-The Engineering & Tech Scholars (ETS) Learning Community is a contextualized and accelerated cohort program designed to engage and support students in Engineering, Computer Science, and Biotechnology pathways.
+The Engineering & Tech Scholars (ETS) Learning Community is an accelerated cohort program designed to engage and support students in Engineering, Computer Science, and Technology pathways.
 Part of the Silicon Valley Engineering Tech Pathways project, the ETS program helps students move through core Math, Physics, Chemistry and English courses together as a group with support from Math and Engineering faculty and a Student Support Specialist.
 Through supportive group-based learning, engagement in academic success strategies, contextualized mathematics, hands-on and team-based design projects, and introduction to advanced manufacturing techniques in a brand new state-of-the-art Fabrication Laboratory, students progress from entry-level mathematics through intermediately advanced Science, Engineering, and Technology courses.
-The ETS Learning Community prepares students for an Associate’s of Science Degree in the Engineering and Tech pathways and transfer to university, in addition to cultivating hands-on design and manufacturing experience to place students in entry-level internships in the Silicon Valley and San Francisco tech industries.
-For more information, contact Jenny Le, ETS Student Support Specialist at email@example.com, call (650) 738-7048, and visit: http://www.skylinecollege.edu/engineering/engineeringtech.php.
+The ETS Learning Community prepares students for an Associate's of Science Degree in the Engineering and Tech pathways and transfer to university.
+ETS also cultivates hands-on design and manufacturing experience to place students in entry-level internships in the Silicon Valley and San Francisco tech industries.
+For more information, contact Luis Prado, STEM Retention Specialist at firstname.lastname@example.org and visit: https://skylinecollege.edu/engineering/engineeringtech.php.

-The First and Second Year Experience (F/SYE) Learning Community is designed to assist new students explore their major and career options.
+The First Year Experience (FYE) Learning Community is designed to assist new students explore their major and career options.
 Students, faculty and counselors collaborate through a set of chosen classes to establish a strong foundation for success in college.
-By enrolling in all the F/SYE classes, the student is joining a community of learners with a common goal of progressing through math and English classes while learning important skills for student success.
-For more information, contact Jarrod Feiner at (650) 738-4231 or firstname.lastname@example.org.
+By enrolling in the FYE classes, the student is joining a community of learners with a common goal of progressing through math and English classes while learning important skills for student success.
+For more information, contact FYE Learning Community Co-Coordinator and English professor Jarrod Feiner at (650) 738-7161 or email@example.com or FYE Co-Coordinator and Math professor Younga Choi at firstname.lastname@example.org.